Leopard Gecko; The Ultimate Care Guide – Fumi Pets

 Leopard geckos, like many other lizards, have the ability to self-amputate their tails as a defensive strategy when they feel threatened.

-READ: How Much Does a Pomsky cost?
-Everything You Should Know - Fumi Pets
+READ: How to Care for Baby Pugs: Everything You Need to Know - Fumi Pets

 Leopard Gecko - Eublepharis macularius Reptile Breed Hypoallergenic, Health and Life Span | PetMD